 The Co-operative Energy is committed to providing its customers with a fair and honest deal.
 It offers a clear pricing structure and single unit price regardless of consumption.
-It also challenges the big profits the energy retailers are making by including a profit sharing deal for all The Co-operative Energy customers, which pays out twice a year.
+It also challenges the big profits the energy retailers are making by including a profit sharing deal for all The Co-operative Energy customers, which pays out once a year.

 Jim Pettipher from Ross-on-Wye in Herefordshire wanted something more from his energy supplier.
 He said he had become disillusioned with ‘lining the pockets of the more established energy firms.’

 As a Co-operative member, Jim spotted the new service from The Co-operative Energy and he decided to investigate further.
 A self-confessed co-operative enthusiast, Jim found The Co-operative Energy reflected his ethical viewpoint as well as saving him money.